Specy/asm-editor/src/content/assembly-basics/introduction/structure-and-lifecycle-of-a-program/index.md

 ## The Program Counter (PC)

-The program counter is a special register in CPUs that stores the address in memory where the *next instruction to execute* is located.
+The program counter is a special purpose register in CPUs that stores the address in memory where the *next instruction to execute* is located.

 At the very beginning of a program, the Program Counter is initialized to whichever address the first instruction to execute is located.
 In our previous example, it will be where the `main` is written, aka the `li a7, 4` instruction.